jacqueline-kraus/MS4-anime-art/README.md

 pip3 freeze --local > requirements.txt
 ```

-2. Create a `Procfile` in the root directory and add the following line to the file:
+2. Create a `Profile` in the root directory and add the following line to the file:
 ```
 web: gunicorn anime_art.wsgi:application
 ```